comboshreddies/kubectl-line/README.md

 This kubectl wrapper provides some shortcuts like api-r instead of api-resources and cgc instead config get-contexts, and few additional command for filtering.

-With some additional this tool specific commands you can additionally inject (extend) format of yaml/json manifest files with specific kubernetes-config file and context attributes.
+With some additional tool specific commands you can additionally inject (extend) format of yaml/json manifest files with specific kubernetes-config file and context attributes.
 ``` bash
 _ kc-inject ~/.kube/config ~/.kube/account1 ~/.kube/account2 ~/.kube/region-eu | \